Joe-Withers/Double_DQN_Doom/README.md

 # Double_DQN_Doom
-Double DQN implementation for learning to play Doom
+DQN and Double DQN implementation for learning to play Doom